Hope for climate but too little progress on renewables – DW – 12/08/2023

 Hope for climate but too little progress on renewables

-As countries try to reach a deal on transitioning away from fossil fuels and rapidly cutting emissions at critical UN climate talks in Dubai, a new analysis paints a mixed picture when it comes to renewable energy alternatives.
+As countries negotiate a deal on transitioning away from fossil fuels and rapidly cutting emissions at critical UN climate talks in Dubai, a new analysis paints a mixed picture when it comes to renewable energy alternatives.

 Nearly all major economies have wind, solar or hydropower in their energy mixes and renewables are booming, the annual Climate Change Performance Index (CCPI)found.
 Still their expansion is too slow to replace oil, coal and gas and avert the worsening impacts of climate change.

-Some 450 experts evaluated 63 of the world's biggest economies responsible for 90% of emissions, including China, the EU and the US, and found none are doing enough to stop climate change.
+Some 450 experts evaluated 63 of the world's biggest economies responsible for 90% of emissions, including China, the EU and the US, and found none are doing enough to stop the carbon emissions caused by burning fossil fuels.

 "We are now entering a crucial phase.
 Global emissions must be nearly halved by 2030 to avoid an escalation of the climate crisis," said report co-author Niklas Höhne from German think tank the New Climate Institute.